-Subsidy Amount How You Will Pay for Benefits E DUTY ONLY) ◆ Employee and State Subsidy paid by State for medical, prescription and dental ◆ Employee responsible for payment of premiums if he/she elects to continue AD&D and Life insurance.
+Eligibility Subsidy Amount How You Will Pay for Benefits LEAVE OF ABSENCE - MILITARY (ACTIVE E DUTY ONLY) If on approved leave of absence for active military duty, you may continue any or all of your current health benefit plan, or you may reduce your coverage level while on leave for up to five (5) years. • Agency must submit the LAW - Military Notification Form with the employee's Active Military Orders.
+Note: A leave of absence for military training does not qualify for a continuation of benefits under Leave of Absence - Military.
+Employee and State Subsidy paid by State for medical, prescription and dental Employee responsible for payment of premiums if he/she elects to continue AD&D and Life insurance.
 Monthly payment coupons will be mailed to the address provided on your enrollment form for the first month of coverage through the end of the plan year or the end of your approved leave, whichever comes first.
 All benefits are inactive and claims will not be processed until the Employee Benefits Division receives payment.
 Payments must begin with the first coupon received and are due the first of every month, with a 30-day grace period.
 Missed payments or payments not postmarked within the 30-day grace period will result in the termination of your coverage.
 You will not be permitted to re-enroll until the next Open Enrollment period.
 Payment may be made in advance to cover any or all coupons received, but must be made in full monthly increments.
 Payment deadlines are strictly enforced.
 If you do not receive payment coupons within one month of submitting your enrollment form, please contact the Employee Benefits Division.
-Maximum State Subsidy If FMLA leave is unpaid, premiums are paid on a post-tax basis.
+FAMILY MEDICAL LEAVE ACT - FMLA If you are on approved FMLA, we will maintain your health coverage under our group health plan on the same terms as when you were actively working.
+If you are on paid leave while on FMLA and receiving a paycheck, we will continue deducting your premiums through pre-tax payroll deductions.
+If you are on FMLA and do not have paid leave available, you will be responsible for the payment of your share of the premiums payments for your health insurance coverage for the period of time you are Maximum State Subsidy If FMLA leave is unpaid, premiums are paid on a post-tax basis.
 Biweekly coupons will be mailed to the address on file.
 You may pay each coupon as it is received, or you may pay all coupons within 30 days upon returning to work.
 Payments must begin with the first coupon received and are due by the due date indicated on the payment coupon.
 If payment is not made by the due date indicated, this debt may be forwarded to the State of Maryland's Central Collections Unit.
-If referred to the DUTY ONLY) Employee and State Subsidy paid by State for medical, prescription and dental Employee responsible for payment of premiums if he/she elects to continue AD&D and Life insurance.

-payment due while on leave or within 30 days upon

-returning to work.
+If referred to the Central Collection Unit, a collection fee of 17% will be payment due while on leave or within 30 days upon returning to work.

-Eligibility

-Subsidy Amount

-How You Will Pay for Benefits
+Eligibility Subsidy Amount How You Will Pay for Benefits